-1 information, to conduct local and culturally relevant disaster mitigation and recovery planning.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION RECOMMENDATION OBJECTIVE 3.6.3 Provide First Nations with stable, adequate, and long-term funding to support the development of resources, including training to access the centralized database for climate change impacts and natural disaster information, to conduct local and culturally relevant disaster mitigation and recovery planning.
+Ongoing Federal, provincial, and territorial governments.
 Provide stable, adequate, and long-term funding to First Nations to conduct vulnerability and risk mapping studies, implement preventative measures (such as cultural burning and Fire Smart programs), support community-led implementation measures, and maintain personnel and equipment for emergency responses.
 Immediate Federal, provincial, and territorial departments.
-Increase capacity training, both in First Nations Ongoing First Nations, in knowledge systems and Western science, for Origonia partnership with educational institutions First Nations to deal with, and address, a wide range of emergencies. and allied organizations.
-Objective 3.6.4 Promote education and awareness campaigns within First Nations to enhance preparedness and responses, including disseminating culturally appropriate information on emergency planning, response procedures, and available resources.
-Ongoing First Nations, with support from federal, provincial, and territorial departments.
+Increase capacity training, both in First Nations knowledge systems and Western science, for First Nations to deal with, and address, a wide range of emergencies.
+Ongoing First Nations, in partnership with educational institutions and allied organizations.
+OBJECTIVE 3.6.4 Promote education and awareness campaigns within First Nations to enhance preparedness and responses, including disseminating culturally appropriate information on emergency planning, response procedures, and available resources.
+Immediate First Nations, with support from federal, provincial, and territorial departments.
 Develop and implement strategies to provide emergency information and support in First Nation languages.
 This includes translation services, bilingual emergency alerts, and hiring First Nations language speakers as part of emergency response teams.
 Ongoing First Nations.